EC0brero03/Monte-Carlo-Simulation-Tool/README.md

 This application estimates the probability \( P(X < 0.5) \) using uniformly distributed samples in [0,1).
 It features real-time plotting, responsive controls, and professional UI styling using Java Swing.

+## Execution

+To run the file Click MonteCarloSimulation.jar

 ## Core Functionality

 - Objective: Estimate (𝑋<0.5)P(X<0.5) by simulating a large number of samples.